 We extend our deepest condolences to the families of those affected by this accident and pray for a swift recovery for those who have been injured.

 Construction accidents are far too common and result in a number of entirely preventable injuries and deaths.
 Accident victims and families should not have to take on the financial burden of accidents like these, especially when it comes to expensive medical bills and wages lost during recovery time.
-If you are seeking representation after a serious accident, please contact the Law Office of Daniel D. Horowitz, III, PC for a free consultation.
+If you are seeking representation after a serious accident, please contact our Houston construction accident attorney for a free consultation.